SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_160RM.md

 ## About

-This driver communicates with the Evertz 160RM using **SNMP** commands.
+This connector communicates with the Evertz 160RM using **SNMP** commands.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION**: